OmGoyal27/Microsoft-points-grinder/README.md

 The add_meaning.py file helps you add words for search of meaning of words.
 It is only available for mobile.py file.
 The printt.py file prints all the words in the words.json file.

 Disclaimer- This project is for educational purposes only.
 Do not use it to grind points.
-Grind your points honestly.
+Earn your points honestly.
 Use it at your own risk.
 -